huggingface/transformers/docs/source/en/model_doc/zamba.md

 ```
 You also have to have the model on a CUDA device.

-You can run the model not using the optimized Mamba kernels, but it is **not** recommended as it will result in significantly lower latencies.
+You can run the model not using the optimized Mamba kernels, but it is **not** recommended as it will result in significantly higher latency.
 In order to do that, you'll need to specify `use_mamba_kernels=False` when loading the model.

 ## Inference